Biology 2060 - Anatomy and Physiology II » Summer 2020 » Lecture Exam 2

 Which statement is accurate?

-A. Filtration dominates at the venous end of a capillary bed, and is driven by osmotic pressure.
+A. Filtration dominates at the arterial end of a capillary bed, and is driven by osmotic pressure.

 C. Filtration dominates at the arterial end of a capillary bed, and is driven by hydrostatic pressure.